 Interact – Get out of your comfort zone!

 Some people really struggle with this, and that’s okay.
 It’s not easy to go spark a conversation with someone new.
-However, just understand that they probably feel the same way, and they’re probably at the event for the same reasons you are.
+However, just understand that they probably feel the same way and that they’re probably at the event for the same reasons you are.

-- Stay top of mind!
+Follow-up – Stay top of mind!

 I know people don’t read anymore so I made a video blog that way you can choose to watch and/or read.

 Let’s hope you took something from this.
 Maybe it’s common sense, maybe not.
 Regardless, if I get one more business card to sit in my drawer collecting dust then I might just use it as kindling.
 I’m kidding We Work.